arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 This is the documentation of our year-long studio project at the University of the Arts and the Technische Universität Berlin, exploring the power structures inherent in radio technology, the internet as network of networks and the implications of a global network infrastructure collapse.
 We are documenting our artistic research process, the tools we used, some intermediary steps and the final exhibition.

-## Process
+### Process

 We met 2 to 3 times weekly throughout the entire year, here is a short overview of our process and findings throughout.

-### Semester 1
+#### Semester 1

-#### Research Questions
+##### Research Questions

 Here, we already examined the power structures inherent in radio broadcasting technology.
 Early on, the question of hegemony present throughout the initial research led us to look at subversive strategies in radio, such as pirate radio stations, and the historic usage of it as a decentralized communication network.
 Radio is deeply connected with military and state power structures, examples being the Nazi-German [Volksempfänger](https://en.wikipedia.org/wiki/Volksempfänger) or the US-american [Radio Liberty](https://en.wikipedia.org/wiki/Radio_Free_Europe/Radio_Liberty) Project, and we explored the potential of radio as a tool for resistance and subversion.
-One such example is [Sealand](https://sealandgov.org/en-eu/pages/the-story), a micronation that used radio to (illegally?) broadcast into the UK.
+One such example is [Sealand](https://sealandgov.org/en-eu/pages/the-story), a micronation that used radio to broadcast into the UK, walking a thin line between legal and illegal broadcasting.
 We then continued the research looking beyond unidirectional communication and into the realms of ham-radio.
 One area of interest was [LoRaWAN](https://lora-alliance.org/about-lorawan/), a long-range, low-power wireless communication technology that is well-suited for IoT applications and pager-like communication.
 Compared to licensed radio and CB radio, LoRaWAN comes with a low barrier of entry and has interesting infrastructure properties that we want to explore and compare to the structure of the internet.

-#### Curatorial text for the first semester
+##### Curatorial text for the first semester

 The introductory text used in the first semester on aethercomms v1.0: